This extensive guide dives deep into the Audi A4, uncovering the gems and lemons across all generations.

 Best & Worst Years for Audi A4 2nd Generation (2002-2005)

 The second-gen Audi A4, known as the B6, rolled out in 2002.
-It was a big step up from its predecessor, boasting a sleeker exterior, a fancier interior, and some serious tech upgrades.
+It was a substantial step up from its predecessor, boasting a sleeker exterior, a more luxurious interior, and some serious tech upgrades.
 This model firmly planted its flag in the compact executive car territory.

 While the second generation isn’t precisely hailed as the A4’s golden era, 2005 stands out as a solid choice.
 As for the earlier 2002-2004 models?
 You might want to think twice before pulling the trigger.